UTI Treatment

 Members save more

 With a $69/mo membership, your message visit is included — so you only pay for the medication.
-Learn about membership →
+Become a member →

 Your prescription, your pharmacy.
 We send prescriptions to any pharmacy you choose — CVS, Walgreens, your local pharmacy, or home delivery through Cost Plus Drugs.
 The prices above reflect Cost Plus Drugs pricing.